CS45-FortyFive/FortyFive-Robot_ws/README.md

 ```
 ![Gif of SLAM](https://github.com/CS45-FortyFive/FortyFive-Robot_ws/blob/master/images_videos/slam2.gif)
 ### 3.2.4 Save SLAM Map [Simulation]
-On your Remote PC run following command to save the map created by gmapping.
+On your Laptop run following command to save the map created by gmapping.

 ```
 $ rosrun map_server map_saver -f ~/map
 ```

 ### 4.1.1 Navigate Robot on the Created map [Robot]
-On your remote PC run following command on your terminal
+On your Laptop run following command on your terminal
 ```
 roscore
 ```